mihai186/Personal-Projects/README.md

 The "setup" function initializes the serial communication, Bluetooth, and sensor configurations.

 The "loop" function continuously checks for incoming data over Bluetooth and calls the "receivedData" function when data is available.

+## Project Requirements and Usage

+This project includes code for an ESP32 device that communicates with a mobile app.
+However, please note that the mobile app used for this project is not publicly available.
+It requires a team ID and specific configuration settings to establish a Bluetooth connection with the ESP32 device.

+While the mobile app's code is not included in this repository, the ESP32 code can still be useful for learning purposes or as a reference for similar projects.
+You can modify the code to work with other Bluetooth-enabled apps or adapt it to your specific requirements.

+Please be aware that without the compatible mobile app and team ID, the full functionality of this project may not be accessible.